rayzr522/Equilibria/README.md

 ### [FAQ](faq/INDEX.md)

 ## Join & Play
+You can download this pack [via the Technic Launcher](https://www.technicpack.net/modpack/equilibria.949697).

-For the download link and server IP, [join my Discord server](https://discord.io/rayzrdevofficial) and ask me about it.
+For the server IP, [join my Discord server](https://discord.io/rayzrdevofficial) and ask me about it.

 ## Server Rules
 1. **No griefing**